 All smiles at the highest point on the PCT

-I made it to Crabtree Meadow pretty early in the day, where there were at least a dozen SOBO hikers also camped there to summit Whitney the next day.
+I made it to Crabtree Meadow pretty early in the day, where at least a dozen SOBO hikers also camped at that night to summit Whitney the next day.

 We're not allowed to camp on the Mount Whitney trail with just our PCT permits, unfortunately, so this was as close as we could legally camp with what we had.
 It meant a 16-mile day hike the next day to get up to the Whitney summit.